We're here to help

 According to those stats, small businesses (including micro-businesses) make up 99.2% of all UK businesses.

-However, seperate micro from small and it becomes clear that micro-businesses outnumber small businesses by a wide margin.
-Then, the UK has around 1.16m micro-businesses and only 220,000 small businesses.
+However, seperate micro from small and it becomes clear that micro-businesses outnumber larger small businesses by a wide margin.
+Then, the UK has around 1.16 million micro-businesses and only 220,000 small businesses.

-What is the average turnover for a UK micro-business ?
+What's the turnover for a UK micro-business ?

 First, let’s look at the average turnover for a business of any size in the UK.
 In 2023, the average UK business earned £806,000 a year.
-The turnover was 50% higher in London, at £1.2m.
+The turnover was 50% higher in London, at £1.2 million.

 Per worker, this works out to an average turnover of £162,751.
 Or £228,000 for those working in London.